IvaroEkel/SingleCell_DataAnalysis/README.md

-# Singl eCell data analysis
+# Single Cell data analysis
 Project on the modern techniques and good practices for the analysis of single-cell data.